Current Open Positions

 For Postdoctoral applications, email me a short description of your interests and prior research experience, any social impact work, resume, and names of two references I can contact.

 - For Princeton Undergraduates (MAE, COS, & ECE): Our lab's research is best suited for junior/seniors who can work with us for multiple semesters.
-We also take fresh/sophomores MAE students through the MAE SPRE summer research program.
+We occasionally take fresh/sophomores MAE students through the MAE SPRE summer research program.
 Nagpal also teaches a COSIW seminar each spring for COS juniors and seniors.
-Feel free to email Prof. Nagpal and include some information, e.g. what type of IW experience you are looking for (e.g. SPRE, junior, senior thesis and hardware vs software), your resume, what technical classes you've taken, and any social impact work you'd like me to know about.
+Feel free to email Prof. Nagpal and include some information, e.g. what type of IW experience you are looking for (e.g. junior IW, senior thesis, hardware vs software), your resume, what technical classes you've taken, and any social impact work you'd like me to know about.